simon-donike/NIR-GAN/README.md

 # NIR-GAN: Synthetic NIR band from RGB Remote Sending Imagery
 NIR-GAN is a project dedicated to predicting the Near-Infrared (NIR) band from RGB satellite imagery using a Generative Adversarial Network (GAN).
 The goal is to train a model that can generate an accurate synthetic NIR band, providing useful NIR information where only RGB data is available.
 Highlights:
-- **sensor-agnostic**: trained to provide realistic NIR regardless of sensor
+- **Sensor-agnostic**: trained to provide realistic NIR regardless of sensor
-- **multi-scale inputs**: trained on a variety of resolutions
+- **Multi-scale inputs**: trained on a variety of resolutions
 - **Location Priors**: SatCLIP embeddings provide geographic context
 - **Application-specific Loss**: refined loss formulation including spectral indices improve spectral coherence

 ![Sample Result](resources/banner.png)

+### Coming Soon
+- MLstack compliant model release for easy inference
+- Paper publication

+## Project Objectives

 ## Use Case
 For example, in Super-Resolution datasets, high-resolution (HR) aerial imagery often serves as a reference for producing low-resolution (LR) images that mimic Sentinel-2 (S2) imagery.
 This process typically involves spectrally matching the HR aerial image to a corresponding S2 acquisition, followed by degradation to create the LR version.